1971 Yugoslav Embassy shooting: Events

 A few months later, on 7 April 1971, at the Yugoslav Embassy on Strandvägen 7B in Stockholm, Miro Barešić and Anđelko Brajković penetrated the building and took ambassador Vladimir Rolović (a former OZNA colonel) hostage.
 He was struck across the face with a pistol and dragged into his room.
 The men tied Rolović to a chair, pulled a leather belt around his neck and shot him in the face and stomach.
 Several shots were fired, one penetrated a door and injured the embassy secretary, Mira Stempilhar.
 One of the men urinated on his hands to clean off Rolovic's blood, the other threw a portrait of Tito through the window.
 An embassy officer who tried to escape through a window was taken to the hospital.
 When the police arrived, they immediately stormed the building and forced the terrorists to surrender.
-The ambassador, fatally-wounded, was laying in a pool of blood on the floor.
+The ambassador, fatally wounded, was lying in a pool of blood on the floor.
 Barešić and Brajković stood in a corner with their hands in the air.
 On their way out of the building, they shouted "Long live the Independent State of Croatia" and "long live Ante Pavelić".
 Barešić and Brajković said they belong to Ustaše and also proclaimed that he wanted to punish Rolović for his visit to Canberra, Australia, where he was sent by the Yugoslav Foreign Ministry to inform the Australian Government of the Ustaše members who prepared terrorist actions in Yugoslavia from its territory.